 FDA has a specific Import Alert for foods and beverages from foreign manufacturers and shippers that have been found to contain illegal food color additives and non-permitted beverage colors.
 Being removed from such an alert requires reformulating the product.
-Because each shipment must be tested to prove it does not contain an unapproved color additive, import alerts can be very expensive.
+Because each shipment must be tested to prove it does not contain an unapproved color additive, import alerts removals can take a lot of time.

 Under the Food Safety Modernization Act (FSMA) the Foreign Supplier Verification Program (FSVP) requires pet food importers to have a program to verify that imported pet food and the foreign supplier comply with US law.
 If FDA determines an importer’s FSVP plan is inadequate, they can stop their shipments, even if the pet food is safe and compliant.
 Pet foods are also required to follow Current Good Manufacturing Practices (cGMPs) minimum standards for established sanitary conditions for animal food production facilities, and manufacturers are subject to hazard analysis and preventive control requirements (HARPC).

-Pet food, as a conventional food under the Federal Food, Drug and Cosmetic Act (FFDCA), requires its facilities to register with FDA.
+Because pet food is considered a conventional food, their facilities are required to register with FDA.
 Foreign manufacturers must also register and appoint a US Agent.
-Importers, manufacturers, and distributors of pet food must also register with each state they sell in.
+Importers, manufacturers, and distributors of pet food must also register with each state in which they sell.
 Typically, this is done with the state’s feed control office, though each state has its own process, requirements, and fees.

 FDA requires animal feed labels to include a statement of identity, net quantity statement, name and address declaration, and ingredient list.
 States have their own labeling requirements, usually requiring guaranteed analysis and a nutritional adequacy statement.
 The Association of American Feed Control Officials (AAFCO) published a set of model rules, which most states have adopted.
 USDA requires that importers have a Veterinary Service Permit (“VS Permit”) and/or a Plant Protection and Quarantine Permit (“PPQ Permit”) before receiving products containing certain animal- or plant-origin materials, to prevent the spread of disease.